-The peace route in el Salvador or Ruta de la Paz is a touristic tour that takes you through many small towns in the department of Morazan.
-These towns played a significant role during the Salvadoran Armed conflict.
-Morazan was the main guerilla stronghold or main base of operations during the war.
+The peace route in el Salvador or Ruta de la Paz is a touristic route that takes you through many small towns in the department of Morazan, which played a significant role during the Salvadoran Armed conflict.
+The department of Morazan was the main guerilla stronghold or main base of operations during the war.

 The armed conflict or civil war lasted about 12 years, and these small towns bear witness to many of these ruthless battles.
 Unquestionably, the people living in the department of Morazan and in these small towns were the ones that suffered the most during the civil war.

 By all means, this route offers the opportunity to learn more about the armed conflict that overwhelmed the nation for years, and the battles that took place in the area.
 Nevertheless, in this route and its colorful towns, you will also find plenty of things to do in a natural setting.